-- Fixed route service connections between north and south county routes are limited. - Regional connectivity of fixed route service with SunTran in Ocala. - Replacement of older Glaval paratransit vehicles with new Turtle Top buses. - Weekend and after-hour service is limited. - The TD eligibility process can be challenging, particularly for those with visual impairments, as well as those with permanent disabilities who have to reapply biannually.
+- Fixed route service connections between north and south county routes are limited. - Replacement of older Glaval paratransit vehicles with new Turtle Top buses. - Weekend and after-hour service is limited. - Out of county service is limited to medical trips. - The TD eligibility process can be challenging, particularly for those with visual impairments, as well as those with permanent disabilities who have to reapply biannually.